andrew-na-git/Score-Embedding-Fast-Diffusion/README.md

 This repository is the official implementation of **Efficient Denoising using Score Embedding in Score-based Diffusion Models**.

+A version of our paper can be found on [arXiv](https://arxiv.org/abs/2404.06661)

 The goal of this repo is to provide an implementation and demonstrate the efficiency of our denoising model.
 We solve the log-density FP equation and embed the resulting scores during training.
 The general idea is captured in the image below:

 ![Score Embedding Pipeline](./pipeline_diffusion_cropped.png)